By MIZUTAMARI BOND / Special to The Yomiuri Chukosei ShimbunTommy: This is Tommy of MIZUTAMARI BOND.

 Tommy: We’ve been able to carry on this long, be it our shows or videos, because we’ve been our natural selves when we plan our strategies, I think.
 If we make things that sell, that’s just merchandise.
 I think we’ll never change our stance of doing what we want to do and aiming for success within that realm.

 * * *

 MIZUTAMARI BOND is a YouTube duo that believes in the importance of new ideas.
-They upload videos every day covering a variety of themes such as experiments, myth-testing and prank videos.
+They upload videos every day covering a variety of themes, such as experiments, myth-testing and surprise videos.